faesel/az-lazy/README.md

 # Managing Connections

-Adding Connection Being by adding a new connection
+Use the following command to add a new connection

 `addconnection --name "dinosaurStorage" --accessKey "<<azure access key>>"`